champ3oy/blackstar-docs/documentation/rpp/validatePreapprovalOTP.md

 1. Ensure that the `clientId`, `portfolioId`, and `rppId` are valid UUIDs.
 2. The OTP must match the one sent to the user for verification.
 3. If the OTP is invalid or expired, a `400 Bad Request` response will be returned.
-4. The endpoint is only applicable for recurring payment plans in the `PENDING_VERIFICATION_PREAPPROVAL` status.
+4. The endpoint is only applicable for recurring payment plans in the `PENDING_VERIFICATION_PREAPPROVAL_OTP` status.
+5. The OTP verified successfully , and the pre-approval process will be authorized and RPP status will be changed with ACTIVE